English | ελληνικά

 Achieving these objectives requires the mobilisation of largescale investments estimated to be between a total of EUR 1.4 billion to EUR 4.5 billion, depending on the development model pursued.

 The private sector is expected to account for the large majority of these investments.
-Public intervention is focused first on securing the investment environment that will make such investments viable in other areas where market failure has been identified.
+Public intervention is primarily focusing on securing the investment environment that will make such investments viable in other areas where market failure has been identified.
 However, it requires the continuous monitoring of progress achieved and adapting to relevant actions.

 - The General Secretariat for Telecommunications and Post at the Ministry of Digital Policy, Telecommunications and Media (Γενική Γραμματεία Τηλεπικοινωνιών και Ταχυδρομείων, Υπουργείο Ψηφιακής Πολιτικής, Τηλεπικοινωνιών κι Ενημέρωσης) is responsible for the planning and implementation of national broadband policy.
 It is also responsible for the creation of an appropriate institutional framework for the development of top quality telecom and postal services in a competitive environment.

 - The NRA Hellenic Telecommunications and Posts Commission (HTPC, Ελληνική Επιτροπή Τηλεπικοινωνιών και Ταχυδρομείων) is responsible for the regulation and supervision of telecommunications and postal services.
-The Hellenic Telecommunications and Posts Commission provides an interactive map showing broadband availability and infrastructure.
+It provides an interactive map showing broadband availability and infrastructure.

 Main aims for broadband development

-The national next generation broadband access plan builds on the following two pillars:
+The national broadband plan builds on the following two pillars:

 - Pillar A: favourable environment for private investment in next-generation networks (investment, legislative and regulatory) to achieve maximum utilisation of private resources (both domestic foreign) towards the development of NGA infrastructure.